-In addition to the other information set forth in this report, you should carefully consider the factors discussed under "Risk Factors" in our annual report on Form 10-K as filed with the Securities and Exchange Commission on March 15, 2016 and our quarterly report on Form 10-Q filed with the Securities and Exchange Commission on May 10, 2016.
+In addition to the other information set forth in this report, you should carefully consider the factors discussed under "Risk Factors" in our annual report on Form 10-K as filed with the Securities and Exchange Commission on March 15, 2016.
 These factors could materially adversely affect our business, financial condition, liquidity, results of operations and capital position, and could cause our actual results to differ materially from our historical results or the results contemplated by any forward-looking statements contained in this report.